Pirate-Emperor/Face-Rain/README.md

 cd Face-Rain
 ```

-No further installation steps are required.
+No further installation steps are required (Click on index.html).

 ## Usage